 - Why German shepherds as service dogs? - German shepherds' loyalty and power make them a good choice for a service dog.

-- How do you get a German shepherd service dog? - You need a letter from a mental healthcare professional to qualify for a service or therapy dog.
+- How do you get a German shepherd service dog? - You need to be diagnosed with a disability that can be assisted by a service animal and ensure the dog is sufficiently trained.

 - What's the difference between a service dog vs. ESA? - A service dog receives training to complete tasks for its handler, while an emotional support animal doesn't receive training.